vtshen/STAT4705/Quiz.md

   - the distribution of transformation:
   1. If you have two random variables U and V, what properties do these random variables have so that you can use them to construct a new variable, called F, which is F distributed?
 Write out the formula of F, too.
 - Q6
+  - Consider an experiment where the random variable X is the number of trials before the first success, what is the distribution of the random variable X?
+Write out the pmf of X. Is this distribution similar to the binomial distribution in terms of pmf?
+What is the similarity and what is the difference?
 - Q7
 - Q8